 1.1.2 Step 1: Confirmation of Bona Fide Researcher Status

-External applicants, i.e., those not affiliated with the HEAT Center Consortium, undergo a thorough verification to confirm their status as bona fide researchers.
+External applicants, i.e., those not affiliated with the HE²AT Center Consortium, undergo a thorough verification to confirm their status as bona fide researchers.
 A DAC reviews the provided credentials, affiliations and the research track record to ensure that applicants are engaged in legitimate scientific research and adhere to ethical research practices.
 This may involve requesting additional documentation or references to substantiate the applicant's bona fide status.

 1.1.3 Step 3: Assessment of Research Purpose